aima9115/udacity-mlend/boston_housing/README.md

 When thinking about how k-fold cross validation helps grid search, think about the main drawbacks of grid search which are hinged upon **using a particular subset of data for training or testing** and how k-fold cv could help alleviate that.
 You can refer to the [docs](http://scikit-learn.org/stable/modules/cross_validation.html#cross-validation) for your answer.

-**Answer:** *The k-fold cross-validation is a technique that helps us prevent lossing data when tunning the classifier's parameters without cheating.
-Normally, the best way to train a model is dividing the data into two or three sets, then the training is done with just one of them and the other two are used for testing and validation.
-One of the cons of doing this is that we hide data from the model and therefore the model might fail to capture or learn from the characteristics of the data.
-This could be potentially undesirable when we are doing supervised training with small datasets.
-In order to prevent this, k-fold allows us to train the data with all data points in a clever way.
-The dataset is split into k subsets of equal length and the model is trained with k-1 of those subsets while the testing is done with the last subset.
-We do this multiple times, alternating the subset used for testing and at the end the test results are averaged among al k testing iterations.*

-*Doing this with grid search can be beneficial because we can find the parameters that best fit the whole data and not just a subset of it.
-In this way we can capture, specially when using small datasets for supervised learning.*
+**Answer:**

+*In most training scenarios, the workflow consists in separate the data into two batches, the training set and the testing set.
+After a period of training, the model's performance is measured with the testing set to see how well the model generalized the problem with just the training data, but in practice, often than not we end up with an overfitted or underfitted model.
+K-fold technique would tell us the unbiased estimate of model generalization on unseen data and help us identify if our model is underfited or overfitted.*

+*K-fold technique consists in random partitioning the origial data into k subsets of equal size that are used for training and for testing.
+In one round of training and testing, the model will be trained with k-1 subsets and the test will be done with the subset left out.
+This process will be repeated k times and for each round a different testing subset will be used.
+After performing all rounds of training and testing, the results will be averaged to produce a single estimation and all the observations would have been used once for testing.*

+*Doing the grid search using the train-test split approach can have some disadvantages because the resulting metrics over the possible combinations of hyperparameters can give us an optimum combination that will perform well in just that particular choice of training and testing sets.
+By using k-fold, we make sure that every observation of the data will be used for validation and therefore we will get rid of the bias in the resulting estimations.*

 ### Implementation: Fitting a Model
 Your final implementation requires that you bring everything together and train a model using the **decision tree algorithm**.
 To ensure that you are producing an optimized model, you will train the model using the grid search technique to optimize the `'max_depth'` parameter for the decision tree.
 The `'max_depth'` parameter can be thought of as how many questions the decision tree algorithm is allowed to ask about the data before making a prediction.
 Decision trees are part of a class of algorithms called *supervised learning algorithms*.